endless-snowfall/leetcode/src/leetcode/problems/problem00006/README.md

   - Space: O(n) + O(n) = O(n)
   - Time: O(n) + O(n) = O(n)

-## Tags: Strings, Input Validation, Linear
+## Tags: Easy, Strings, Input Validation, Linear

 ## Notes:
   - There are many edge cases concerning the length of the input, and the provided numRows which should lead to either: